Testing Drinking Water

 Staining of plumbing fixtures (also laundry), objectionable tastes and odours, are signs of contaminants in water.
 However, some may be naturally occurring contaminants which are not necessarily hazardous.

 Health problems from hazardous contaminants may take years to show.
 It may even be too late.
 Have periodic water analyses done by a reputable laboratory.

 An example of natural water contamination:

-Fluorspar can lead to excessive Fluorine in drinking water from boreholes.
+Fluorspar can lead to excessive Fluoride in drinking water from boreholes.
 Fluoride poisoning is noticeable by weakness, weight loss, general ill health, joint stiffness, brittle bones, discolouration of teeth and anaemia.

 Pesticide residue and industrial pollution in drinking water are also problematic.